Robots that learn to evaluate models of collective behavior

 Here, we bridge this gap by integrating biomimetic robotic fish with reinforcement learning (RL) to evaluate and validate models of individual behavior in fish shoals.
 In our framework, a robotic control policy is trained in simulation in an environment with virtual fish governed by one of several behavioral models—ranging from rule-based to data-driven formulations.
 The learned policy is then transferred to the real robotic platform and tested with live guppies (\textit{Poecilia reticulata}).
-In this sense, each learned policy operationalizes a hypothesis about the interaction strategy that should succeed if the underlying behavioral model is correct.
+In this sense, each learned policy operationalizes an embodied hypothesis about the interaction strategy implied by the underlying behavioral model.
 The difference between simulated and real-world performance, quantified as the simulation-to-reality (sim-to-real) gap, provides a direct, quantitative test of that hypothesis and a quantitative measure of model realism (Fig.~\ref{fig:visual_abstract}).